Share this:

 513-351-7921

-PWC provides low-cost critical home repairs, including roof, plumbing systems, furnaces, etc. These repairs are accomplished by trained and skilled tradespeople.
-PWC also caters to modifications for accessibility and energy-related conservation services.
+PwC provides low-cost critical home repairs, including roofs, plumbing systems, furnaces, and more.
+These repairs are accomplished by trained and skilled tradespeople.
+PwC also offers modifications for accessibility and energy-related conservation services.

 Eligibility: Low-income residents of Hamilton County